 This programme has been made possible through funding from the UK Government Department for Science, Innovation and Technology (DSIT) and Wellcome.

 The Academy of Medical Sciences and Life Sciences Hub Wales (LSHW) have established a Cross-Sector hub in Wales, building on a successful pilot in 2022-2023.
-This partnership, now extended through 2025, aims to advance health innovation across Wales.
+This partnership, now extended through 2025-2026, aims to advance health innovation across Wales.
 LSHW's expertise in bridging industry, healthcare, academia, and other sectors enhances the hub's capacity to foster meaningful cross-sector collaborations and drive improvements in health and care.

 To date, this Cross-Sector hub has hosted these networking events in Wales and online:

-The importance of Patient and Public Involvement
+November 2025, Cancer Innovation in Wales, The importance of Patient and Public Involvement (online)

-October 2025, Treforest: Cancer Innovation - Working together for Wales
+October 2025, Treforest, Cancer Innovation - Working together for Wales

-February 2025, Anglesey: Innovation, Research and Education for Wellbeing in Cancer
+February 2025, Anglesey, Innovation, Research and Education for Wellbeing in Cancer

-October 2024, Swansea: Cancer – Digital and Data
+October 2024, Swansea, Cancer - Digital and Data

-July 2024, Cardiff: Cancer – Early Detection and Diagnosis
+July 2024, Cardiff, Cancer – Early Detection and Diagnosis

-November 2023, Swansea: Menopause, maternal health, and future solutions
+November 2023, Swansea, Menopause, maternal health, and future solutions

-November 2022, Cardiff: Innovation and precision medicine
+November 2022, Cardiff, Innovation and precision medicine

 As part of the UK-wide Cross-Sector Programme, the Academy of Medical Sciences have partnered with Health Innovation Research Alliance Northern Ireland (HIRANI) to establish a hub in Northern Ireland.